vitorTheDev/vitorTheDev/README.md

 My strongest point is versatility: I have deep knowledge of front-end and back-end technologies, being abe to work at any part of any project with ease.

-Currently I'm employed but might be in search of a job in the near future.
+Currently I'm looking for freelance job opportunities.

 <p align="center">
   <a href="#">